Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

 \subsection{Initial Conditions for 1D Conduction}

 Herein, we would like to consider what the initial conditions for 1D conduction are.
 As shown above, Landauer's model assumes that the electrons in the states between $\mu_\mathrm{s}$ and $\mu_\mathrm{d}$ carry the current.
 The Fermi energy, $E_F$, lies between these levels; therefore, this model assumes that the electrons near the Fermi wavenumber, $k_F$, transmit the 1D region.
-However, we need to consider quantization lateral to the propagation direction simultaneously.
+However, we need to consider quantization lateral to the propagation direction simultaneously; conductance quantization occurs when the width of the constriction is comparable with the Fermi wavelength $\lambda_F = 2\pi/k_F$.
 For simplicity, we assume that the reservoirs and leads are two-dimensional (2D).
-If we consider the $y$ direction as the direction of electron propagation, and the $x$ direction as the direction perpendicular to the propagation, the range of wavenumbers for Landauer's model in the wavenumber vector space can be depicted in Fig.\,\ref{fig_FermiCircle} (a).
+If we consider the $y$-direction as the direction of electron propagation, and the $x$-direction as the direction perpendicular to the propagation, the range of wavenumbers for Landauer's model in the wavenumber vector space can be depicted in Fig.\,\ref{fig_FermiCircle} (a).
 As the potential of the $x$-direction in the 1D sample region can be described by the harmonic oscillator, $U(x) = m\omega_x^2x^2/2 $, where $\omega_x$ represents the oscillation frequency, and $m$ denotes the electron mass, 2D electrons that reach one of the discrete levels,

 can transmit through the 1D region.
-The semi-classical wavenumber $k_n$ with energy equal to the energy of $n$-th quantum state (not quantized wavenumber) can be described as
+The semi-classical wavenumber $k_n$ with energy equal to the energy of $n$-th quantum state ({\it not} quantized wavenumber\cite{note_quantizedwavenumber}) can be described as